 - 8 credits Electives

 That’s 24 credits total for a standard diploma.
-But you set your own standards.
-Some families do more, some less—it depends on your student’s goals.
+However, you set your own standards.
+Some families do more.
+Conversely, some do less.
+Ultimately, it depends on your student’s goals.

 Transcripts